anouarabdsslm/laravel-paypalpayment/README.md

 }
 ```

-Next, run `composer install --dev` or `composer update` to download it.
+Next, run `composer install --dev` to download it.

 Add the service provider to `app/config/app.php`, within the `providers` array.